What are the Information Literacy Modules?

 How can I preview a module before I assign it?

-Login to the repository with your NID and NID password.
-Select the Public Library at the top of the screen.
-Highlight the title of a module and click on Preview to the right.
+Log in to the repository with your NID and NID password.
+Select the Community Library option at the top of the window, choose a module title, and then click Preview to view the module content.

 How do I assign the modules?